-TO OUR MEMBERSHIP:
+TO THE MEMBERSHIP:

-On behalf of the Austin Firefighters Relief and Retirement Fund Pension Board of Trustees I am pleased to present the 2019 annual report to our membership.
-According to the pension plan's investment consultant, the Fund's annual money-weighted net real rate of return for calendar year 2019 was 15.7%, which was top decile performance relative to similar sized public pension plans.
+On behalf of the Austin Fire Fighters Relief and Retirement Fund Pension Board of Trustees, I am pleased to present the 2020 annual report to the membership.
+The last year has been a challenging one in our community on many levels, and I hope that the financial support that this fund provides and promises the membership has brought comfort and stability to you and your families.

+According to the pension plan's investment consultant, the Fund's annual money-weighted net real rate of return for calendar year 2020 was 12.9%, a top quintile performance relative to similar sized public pension plans.

-The latest actuarial valuation dated 12/31/19 shows the pension plan has maintained its financially sound position being 86.8% funded with a 21.9 years amortization period.
-This compares to the prior year's 12/31/18 valuation when the funded ratio was 88.0%, with a 17.90 years amortization period.
-Along with cost-of-living adjustments (COLA's), which were approved the past two years as noted below, these results include the impact of the most recent changes to our Actuarial Assumptions:
+The latest actuarial valuation dated 12/31/20 shows the pension plan has maintained a financially sound position and is 87.5% funded with a 23.3-year amortization period.
+This compares to the prior year's 12/31/19 valuation when the funded ratio was 86.8%, with a 21.9-year amortization period.
+This analysis includes the impact of the most recent changes to our actuarial assumptions: